isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 ### Frequently Asked Questions (FAQs)

-Please refer to the [FAQs](/covid-19-faqs/time-limited-rrt-for-workplaces-round2){:target="_blank"}{:rel="noopener"} (updated on 7 Feb 2022) for more information on application process for Round 2 of Time-Limited RRT.
+Please refer to the [FAQs](/covid-19-faqs/time-limited-rrt-for-workplaces-round2){:target="_blank"}{:rel="noopener"} (updated on 7 Feb 2022) for more information on application process for Round 2 of Time-Limited Kits Distribution.

 ### More information about ART<sup>*</sup>
 Learn more about how to perform a self-test using ART: